 The crossbow comes with Trigger Tech Technology with 3 pounds zero-creep release.
 Barnett’s components of this crossbow are all stainless steel with a Nock sensor to eliminate dry fires.

-When you purchase this crossbow, it includes lube wax, two 20 inch headhunter arrows, 4×32 scope, rope cocking device, and lightweight quiver for deer hunting.
+When you purchase this crossbow, it includes lube wax, two 20 inch headhunter arrows, 4×32 scope, a rope cocking device, and a lightweight quiver for deer hunting.
 It is one of the best crossbows.

-The Ravin R9 crossbow is suitable for deer hunting, and it is the fastest crossbows and one of the best hunting crossbows.
+The Ravin R9 hunting crossbow is suitable for deer hunting, and it is the fastest crossbows and one of the best hunting crossbows.
 That is why it is popular, and it offers a wide range of features for target shooters and deer hunters.

 It is powered by Helicoid technology and geared for speed and accuracy.
 This Ravin R9 crossbow product, a sling mount, a built-in cocking mechanism, a 100-yard illuminated scope, and a rifle-like design.

 At full draw, this crossbow has the axle-to-axle measurement at six inches.
 This measurement makes this crossbow a compact crossbow product.